GabrielBiasom/GabrielBiasom/README.md

 ## I am a developer  who believes that the goal of the profession is not to write code but to solve problems.

 - 🔭
--- I'm 22 years old, courrent studing Sistems of Information in UniAlfa(Universidade Alves Faria -Goiânia/Goiás/Brazil) since 2018 and near to graduate 👨‍🎓.
+-I'm 22 years old, courrent studing Sistems of Information in UniAlfa(Universidade Alves Faria -Goiânia/Goiás/Brazil) since 2018 and near to graduate 👨‍🎓.
 -An eternal student looking for experience
 -In love with UI projects